Just wait in the office, please, Madame.

-I think this particular MOT station has been running for about twenty-five years in our town; the main man cheerful and helpful for someone who has to stand in a often, freezing echoing space, breathing in car fumes and occasionally nipping into the luxurious warmth and refuge of his . . . small dingy space.
+I think this particular MOT station has been running for about twenty-five years in our town; the main man cheerful and helpful for someone who has to stand in an often, freezing echoing space, breathing in car fumes and occasionally nipping into the luxurious warmth and refuge of his . . . small dingy space.

-Twenty-five years of the same bone-coloured walls, and strip-light.
+Twenty-five years of the same bone-coloured walls and strip-light.
 I'd imagine that's a pretty new filing cabinet and looming black cupboard, but otherwise It's probably always looked like that.

 A certain part of my brain sometimes likes to calculate odd facts to do with time - strange for someone who got grade five CSE in maths.

 How long might I have stood in the post office if I had to do it all in one go in my life?
 Three months?

 How many cakes has Mark made - we did work that one out once; I think it was about twenty thousand.